 MQA has become a regular feature in high-resolution portable digital music players.
 Sony and Astell&Kern are two companies that include MQA in their players.

 Through a software upgrade, all Bluesound multi-room audio components are now MQA-enabled.

 Where can I find MQA streams?

-In September 2017, Deezer announced that they would be increasing their MQA-encoded offerings on their Deezer HiFi subscription service.
+Deezer offers MQA-encoded tracks on their Deezer HiFi subscription service.

 You’ll need a USB DAC (digital-to-analog converter), such AudioQuest's DragonFly Red or Black plugin USB DACs to hear MQA-encoded tracks in their full glory.

 Onkyo Music has a section devoted to MQA tracks.

 The German-based site High Res Audio also has a dedicated MQA download section.

 Small independent audiophile-oriented record labels were among the first to sign on to MQA, adding it to their mastering processes.
 European labels such as Eudora Records and Berlin Classics offer several releases, as do American high-fidelity labels such as ECM, Sono Luminus, and Delos Productions.